2018 SEED STUDENT APPLICATIONS ARE NOW CLOSED

 - attending a post-secondary institution full-time in the fall.*

 *Note: grade 12 students are eligible if attending a full-time post-secondary institution in the fall.

 *Note: Some museums will receive funding for student employment outside of the SEED program and are not eligible for SEED funding.
 See list of non-eligible museums here.

 - must have a business number from the Canada Revenue Agency for payroll purposes.
 Canada Revenue Agency contact information is available here.

 - must consult with Unions and ensure that placements are not in contravention with provision of the collective agreement (if applicable); and,

 - CANNOT be in the business of commission sales, pyramid-type selling, network marketing or telemarketing (e.g. 1-900 numbers).

 - CANNOT be an employer that exploits sex, religion or politics.

 - Once the application process is closed, eligible SEED applicants will be selected at random from the pool of registered applicants to ensure fairness and equal opportunity.
 Random selection will be divided by geography/sub-region to allow for equal geographical representation.
 A third party, non-governmental entity will provide validation for the random section process.

-- Selected participants will be notified and will receive a voucher by email along with instructions on how to connect with registered employers.
+- Selected participants will be notified and will receive a voucher by email by mid-April along with instructions on how to connect with registered employers.